-Owners/operators of militarily useful vessels who desire to reflag under MSP should contact the Office of Sealift Support (MAR-630), U.S. Department of Transportation, Maritime Administration, West Building 1200 New Jersey Avenue, SE Washington, DC 20590, to request enrollment in MSP or a sealift program (e.g. VISA) that MARAD and the U.S. Coast Guard have determined as being equivalent to MSP for the purpose of making the vessel available for emergency sealift service.
+Owners/operators of militarily useful vessels who desire to reflag under MSP should contact the Office of Sealift Support (MAR-630), U.S. Department of Transportation, Maritime Administration, West Building 1200 New Jersey Avenue, SE Washington, DC 20590, to request enrollment in MSP or a voluntary sealift support program such as the Voluntary Intermodal Sealift Agreement (VISA) or Voluntary Tanker Agreement (VTA) that MARAD and the U.S. Coast Guard have determined as being equivalent to MSP for the purpose of making the vessel available for emergency sealift service.
 MARAD will work with the Department of Defense to determine if the vessel requesting enrollment meets the design and operational requirements for participation in a sealift support program.

-If MARAD determines that the vessel meets the basic criteria for enrollment, they will notify the U.S. Coast Guard, Commandant (CG-CVC-1) of the name, official number, owner/operator, type of vessel and any other relevant information for a foreign flag vessel being considered for selection.
+If MARAD determines that the vessel meets the basic criteria for enrollment, they will notify the U.S. Coast Guard, Commandant (CG-CVC) of the name, official number, owner/operator, type of vessel and any other relevant information for a foreign flag vessel being considered for selection.
 The U.S. Coast Guard will then conduct a review of the vessel's safety and environmental compliance history and provide MARAD with a positive or negative enrollment recommendation.

 The U.S. Coast Guard generally will not recommend any vessel whose classification society or flag administration has inadequately enforced class rules or international regulations.
-However, vessels currently registered with a flag administration or classification society targeted by the U.S. Coast Guard under the Port State Control

-(PSC) Program for having a substandard compliance record are still considered eligible for MSP provided the vessel itself does not have a history of noncompliance.
-A list of targeted flags and classification societies under the PSC program can be obtained from the U.S. Coast Guard Homeport Webpage by searching "Targeted."
+However, vessels currently registered with a flag administration or classification society targeted by the U.S. Coast Guard under the Port State Control (PSC) Program for having a substandard compliance record are still considered eligible for MSP provided the vessel itself does not have a history of noncompliance.
+A list of targeted flags and classification societies under the PSC program can be found at Port State Control.

 After receipt of the U.S. Coast Guard recommendation and DOD determination of military utility, MARAD will notify the vessel owner/operator if the vessel may participate in the program.
-If during the initial inspection, the vessel is found in substandard condition (i.e. it has excessive or significant deficiencies) the U.S. Coast Guard may withdraw its original MSP enrollment recommendation in accordance with Section 3.1.5 of Enclosure (2).
+If during the initial inspection, the vessel is found in substandard condition (i.e., it has excessive or significant deficiencies) the U.S. Coast Guard may withdraw its original MSP enrollment recommendation in accordance with Section 3.1.5 of Enclosure (2).